jovotech/jovo-framework/docs/04_app-logic/03_output/README.md

 Here's the detailed documentation for it: [App Logic > Output > i18n](./i18n.md  './output/i18n').

 ### Raw JSON Responses
-If you prefer to return some specific responses in a raw JSON format, you can do this with the platform-specific functions `alexaSkill().setResponseObject` and `googleAction().setResponseObject`.
+If you prefer to return some specific responses in a raw JSON format, you can do this with the platform-specific functions `$alexaSkill.setResponseObject` and `$googleAction.setResponseObject`.

 ```javascript
 // Set a Raw JSON Response for Alexa